 A scientific exploration of physical stress and scars will be supplemented through a collaboration with an aerospace stress analysis engineer.
 These studies will be explained in their scientific basis and cross-applied to human experiences highlighting that all people are united in their basic make-up, and that the response to experience, while unique to each individual, is based in the unifying properties that tie us all together.
 An audience member will leave the experience with a deeper understanding of the emotional resilience of humanity as well as the effects of stress and pressure on physical bodies.

 We envision Some Collisions as a theatrical event and an installation.
 Perhaps you roam, if you wish.
 You interact with physical objects merged with media representing the narrative.
 You find a bank of experiences you can navigate through.
 You see tears, ruptures, and the effects of stress on objects that combine in your mind to deeper understand the resilience of humanity.
 Stories are told, heard and shared as the audience follows that narrative, in space and conceptually, in an adaptive performance populated by an assemblage of conversations, artifacts of memory, soundscapes, and reflections on physical material transformation.

-Collaborations such as these will be key to realizing Some Collisions, as the intention is to capture and express the richness of human experiences, from scars to human hardship and fortitude manifested on the body, on the land, in our cultures, then archived and translated as an immersive, performative experience.
+The intention is to capture and express the richness of human experiences, from scars to human hardship and fortitude manifested on the body, on the land, in our cultures, then archived and translated as an immersive, performative experience.